 Level-noise alone, however, is not the only component of the noisy decision-making by the hiring committee.
 Let's see why that is so.
 For a moment, let's assume that level-noise is the only component of the noise and have a look at Candidate 6.

 Note, that the average (arithmetic mean) rating received by Candidate 6 is 3.58.
-Now, if level-noise (the tendency of some assessors to be stricter than others) was the only component to the noise, you would predict that the rating, assigned to Candidate 6 by a particular assessor (let's say by Back-End Developer) is calculated as:
+Now, if level-noise (the tendency of some assessors to be stricter than others) was the only component of the noise, you would predict that the rating, assigned to Candidate 6 by a particular assessor (let's say by a Back-End Developer) is calculated as:

 Candidate 6 Mean Rating + (Grand Mean Rating - Mean Rating by Back-End Developer)

 plugging in numbers from the Figure above: 3.58 + (3.94 - 5.0) = 2.52.

 However, we see that the Back-End Developer rated Candidate 6 with a very high rating of 7.0.
 We therefore can suspect that there could be something else that adds to the noise, apart from level-noise.
 What is it then?

 The co-authors of "Noise" further argue that there is another component to the system noise (or "total" noise in decision-making).
 Have a look at the standard deviation (amount of the variation of the set of values from their mean) of the rating for Candidate 6 – it is 2.11.
 Yet, level noise – the standard deviation of ratings performed by the hiring team – explains only 0.58 of the system noise.